LukeD77/adv_machine_learning/Assignment3.md

 ### Extreme gradient boost

-Extreme Gradient Boost (XGBoost) is a method of machine learning that uses decision trees creating splits of the data and examining based upon calculations including the residuals for making new decision tree leaves.
-The calculation used is called the gain function; the equation of which is below.
+Extreme Gradient Boost (XGBoost) is a method of machine learning that uses decision trees which create splits in the test data and permforms calculations, including the residuals, for making new decision tree leaves.
+The calculation used is called the gain function, the equation of which is below.

 ![gain function](https://user-images.githubusercontent.com/67921793/155613003-5e788a89-61ae-4e02-a7ad-373cd380c50f.png)